Imagick/imagick/README.md

 }
 ```

-These recommendations do not guarantee any security, but they should limit your exposure to any ImageMagick related security issue.
+These recommendations do not guarantee any security, but they should limit your exposure to any Imagick/ImageMagick related security issue.

 OpenMP